kelleyej/national-park-api/README.md

 BASE URL: https://national-park-ce3a01ee1a6f.herokuapp.com/api/v1

-The API allows you to make GET requests.
+The API allows you to make GET requests and is meant to be used with the following frontend: https://github.com/kelleyej/pine-project

 | **VERB** | **URL** | **REQUEST BODY** | **SAMPLE RESPONSE** |
 | -------- | ------- | ---------------- | ------------------- |